abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 different textures of feeling can gather around particular waves.
 They seem so important because there’s a name for each wave, the name of someone close to us.
 But the knowing quality within us reflects that it’s just another wave.
-How could it be so different or special—even when it has our own name on it?
-This body, these aches and pains, these ailments, this lifespan.
-There’s that knowing within us which can realize, *Well, it’s not such a big deal.
+How could it be so different or special even when it has our own name on it?
+This body, these aches and pains, these ailments, this lifespan—there’s that knowing within us which can realize, *Well, it’s not such a big deal.
 Waves rise up, they move, they break.
 That’s it, no big thing.* We have the ability to discover that quality of evenness, steadiness, and balance.
 We can have an unshakable